10+ Simple Potty Training Tips to Help Children Poo/Pee in the Toilet

 Paediatrician’s Advice for Potty Training

 One final word – many paediatricians give an important advice about toilet training that works for many moms.
 They recommend parents to use a non-absorbent liner or cloth nappy instead of diapers.
 This means your child can feel the wetness.
-The resulting discomfort acts as a trigger to use the toilet.
+The resulting discomfort acts as a trigger for using the toilet.

 It is also recommended to consult the paediatrician if your child is approaching his third birthday and you have been struggling with potty training for a long time.
 Remember that it is normal for different babies to reach this milestone at different times.
 However, the doctor will be able to diagnose if there are any underlying issues with bladder control.